BEAM (Building & Establishment Automated Mapper)

 BEAM Central America

-Buildings mapped using BEAM in Guatemala and Santo Domingo
+Buildings mapped using BEAM in Guatemala City and Santo Domingo

 BEAM interface